ygan/text2sql-data/systems/baseline-template/README.md

 New Oracle Entities |        87 | **\*49** |       59 |  **\*59** |          93 |        0 | **\*2** |    6
 Old Oracle All      |       100 |     69 |       78 |      84 |         100 |       11 |    47 |   25
 New Oracle All      |       100 |     66 |       78 |      82 |         100 |       11 |    47 |   25
+Baseline: Accuracy of predict complete SQL.
+This result come from predict template combing predict tag.
+Baseline close to Oracle Entities because accuracy of predict tag normally is very high.
+Oracle Entities: Accuracy of predict SQL template.
+This is a classification result.
+Oracle All: The Probability of test set SQL templates appearing in training sets.
+The lower the harder to predict in Oracle Entities.
 ## Requirements

 - Python 3